-The renewable off-grid solar panel and wind energy system the Kettlings have been living with uses photovoltaic solar panels, a wind turbine, a bank of batteries and an inverter to create AC power for their modern home.
+The renewable off grid solar system I’m telling you about here is coupled with a windmill, a bank of batteries, a charge controller and an inverter to create enough AC power for a modern home.
 Total renewable power output is 10,000 watts and the original batteries , wind turbine and PV panels are still working perfectly today.
 The Kettlings’ experience is especially useful for anyone looking to create a large, full-featured renewable power system.

 Solar Panel Overview

 Solar panels provide about half of the renewable power in the Kettling’s system.
 The other half comes from their wind turbine.
 The solar side of the system uses a ground mounted, mono-crystalline photovoltaic (PV) panels that sits on a fixed stand that does two things.
 First, the stand keeps the panels high enough to be safe, yet low enough for snow and ice removal during Canadian winters.
 Electricity from these panels feeds into a charge controller that determines how much energy the batteries get.
 Panels like these have a typical service life of 25 years.
 Today’s best panels guarantee an output of at least 80% of rated production over 20 to 25 years.

 Determine Your Power Needs